 Dodge Charger R/T (2011-2020)

-The SRT versions may get all the press, but don't count the R/T versions out; they still pack 370 horsepower and 395 lb-ft of torque.
+The SRT versions of the Charger may get all the press, but don't count the R/T versions out; they still pack 370 horsepower and 395 lb-ft of torque.
 Better yet, rather than looking so aggressive as to encourage would-be street racers, they look more like cop cars.

 Ford Fiesta ST (2013-2019)

-Don’t let the pint-sized Fiesta ST fool you.
-Any rally driver worth his weight in flying gravel will tell you the Fiesta ST is a force to be reckoned with, as far as FWD cars are concerned.
+Don’t let the pint-sized Fiesta ST hatchback fool you.
+Any rally driver worth his weight in flying gravel will tell you the Fiesta ST was a force to be reckoned with, as far as FWD cars are concerned.